jeverley/dscpclassify/README.md

 A working default configuration is provided with the service.

-**The service supports the following dynamic classification options:**
+**The service supports the following global classification options:**

 |  Config option | Description  | Type  | Default  |
 |---|---|---|---|